-

 4. Exploring how we might keep Optimizely's unique Visual Editor feature in this design.

-While participants appreciated the Opal notepad, I advocated for prioritizing the visual node layout as the backbone of the experience because users anchored their understanding in visuals and preferred entering pre-formed ideas directly.
+While participants appreciated the Opal notepad, I advocated for prioritizing the visual node layout as the backbone of the experience because users anchored their understanding in visuals and preferred entering pre-formed ideas directly into the nodes.

 Building on earlier insights, I refined the workflow in high-fidelity, focusing on moments that improved clarity and user confidence.